 - 3.2.1 The governing bodies of the IOPC Funds have established a joint Investment Advisory Body (IAB), consisting of three experts with specialist knowledge in investment matters appointed by the 1992 Fund Assembly to advise the Director on the Funds' investments. - 3.2.2 The IAB normally meets four times a year.
-In 2019 it met in March, June, September and December.
+In 2020 it met in March, June, September, and November.
+All four meetings were held remotely.